friendbear/friendbear.github.io.2021-10-19/_posts/2019-01-22-friendbear.md

             at concurrency.ProducerConsumerLevel3$Consumer.run(ProducerConsumerLevel3.scala:39)
           [producer 2] producing 1
           why ?
-            🔴 This is Point not if use while 🔴
+            đ´ This is Point not if use while đ´ */
-           */
           while (buffer.isEmpty) {
             println(s"[consumer $id] buffer empty, waiting ...")